 Even year: Vice-President, Recording Secretary, Assigning Secretary, At-large Representative #2.

-Section 3 Members who have been suspended or placed on probation are ineligible to vote.

-Section 4 The term of office for the President, Vice-President, Assigning Secretary, Recording Secretary, Treasurer, and the three At-large Representatives shall be for a period of two (2) years beginning December 1st of each year.
+Section 3 The term of office for all members of the Board shall be for a period of two (2) years beginning December 1st immediately following the election.

+Section 4 Members who have been suspended are ineligible to vote.
-Section 5 Any vacancy, including temporary appointments as defined in Article IX, Section 2, in the Board of Directors shall be filled at a regular or called meeting.
-All members shall be notified at least ten

-days prior to the meeting of the proposed election.
-Nominations will be made during the meeting prior to the election.
+Section 5 Any vacancy, including temporary appointments as defined in Article IX, Section 2, in the Board will be filled through an election whereby the members are given at least twenty-one (21) days prior notice to a regular or called meeting.
+Nominations may be made beginning with the date of the notice of the election to the nominations chairman, as appointed by the President.
+Voting will be conducted as determined by the Board following the procedures listed in Article XI, Section 1.

 Section 6 Any officer is subject to recall upon a signed petition by three-fourth (3/4) of the membership.
-Notification of the proposed recall election must be received by the general membership ten (10) days prior to the meeting at which the vote will be taken.
+Members must be notified at least twenty-one (21) days prior to a recall election.
+Voting will be conducted as determined by the Board following the procedures listed in Article XI, Section 1.

-Article XI DISCIPLINE
+Article XII DISCIPLINE

-Section 1 The Board of Directors shall have the power to make full investigations of any alleged violations of the Austin Chapter or State Association Bylaws, Policies, or the Code of Ethics by any member.
+Section 1 The Board shall have the power to make full investigations of any alleged violations of ACV or TASO Bylaws, Policies, Guidelines or the Code of Ethics by any member.
 The President will appoint a committee to review and/or investigate such allegations.
-The Austin Chapter is not required to investigate or consider any alleged violation after 1 year has passed since the alleged violation occurred.
+In the event of allegations of violations by the President, the Vice-President may appoint the committee to investigate.
+ACV is not required to investigate or consider any alleged violation after 1 year has passed since the alleged violation occurred.
+In the event of an investigation of a member of the Board, said board member shall not participate in any duties related to the investigation until the investigation is concluded and the outcome is determined.

-Section 2 The Board of Directors shall recommend verbal reprimand, probation, suspension, and/or termination of any member from the Austin Chapter to include, but not limited to the following instances:
+Section 2 The Board may recommend verbal reprimand, probation, suspension, and/or termination of any member from ACV to include, but not limited to the following instances:

-Failure of a member to give full cooperation to the Board of Directors in the investigation of any volleyball related matter
+Failure of a member to give full cooperation to the Board in the investigation of any volleyball related matter

-Any action of a member which in not compatible with the Bylaws, Stated Policies or the Code of Ethics of the Austin Chapter
+Any action of a member which in not compatible with the Bylaws, Stated Policies or the Code of Ethics of ACV

-Failure to fulfill a contract except in an emergency situation
+Failure to fulfill a contract except in an emergency

-Any other behavior of a member of the Austin Chapter that the Board of Directors deems inappropriate
+Any other behavior of a member that the Board deems inappropriate

-Failure to comply with any or all of the requirements in Article III of these Bylaws
+Failure to comply with any or all the requirements in Article III of these Bylaws

 Section 3 Process for Handling Alleged Violations

-A committee (not comprised of any member of the Board of Directors) appointed by the President will investigate the alleged violation.
-In the case of a member who fails to comply with any or all of the requirements of Article III of these Bylaws, a member of the Board of Directors may act in place of an appointed committee.
-In the case of a member of the Board of Directors acting on failure to comply with the requirements of Article III, the member will be notified via email of the alleged violation to allow for an explanation as to their non-compliance prior to a determination of the recommended actions.
+A committee (not comprised of any member of the Board) appointed by the President will investigate the alleged violation.
+In the case of a member who fails to comply with any or all the requirements of Article III of these Bylaws, a member of the Board may act in place of an appointed committee.
+In the case of a member of the Board acting on failure to comply with the requirements of Article III, the member will be notified of the alleged violation to allow for an explanation as to their non-compliance prior to a determination of any recommended actions.

 Upon conclusion of the investigation, the committee will make recommendations to the President as to the actions that should be taken against the member in violation

-The member will be notified by certified mail, or by email when confirmation of receipt is received within 48 hours, of the violation and the recommendations of the committee as to any actions or sanctions to be taken.
+The member will be notified by certified mail, or by email when confirmation of receipt is received within forty-eight (48) hours, of the violation and the recommendations of the committee as to any actions or sanctions to be taken.